 The intersection at 96th Street and Allisonville Road

-This intersection features a “Michigan left”, which is the name given to intersections where no left turns are allowed.
+The intersection at 96th street and Allisonville Road features a “Michigan left”, which is the name given to intersections where no left turns are allowed.
 Instead, drivers must proceed to the next intersection and make a U-turn.
-According to a study by North Carolina State University, this type of intersection was associated with 46% fewer crashes, 63% fewer injury-causing crashes, and a 20% reduction in travel time.

 The Injuries a Car Accident in Fishers Can Cause

 Car accidents vary a lot in their severity, from mild collisions to fatal life-changing events.
 Car accidents can impact virtually any part of the body, from acute physical injuries to ongoing psychological distress.
-Let’s review common injuries dealt with by auto accident lawyers in Fishers, Indiana:
+Let’s review common injuries dealt with by Fishers car accident lawyers:

 Traumatic brain injuries (TBI)